How to Model Piezoelectric Devices as Both Transmitters and Receivers

 In the Sonic Well Logging tutorial model, you can use the Terminal feature with an electric circuit to model the transmitter, which is also used as a receiver.
 The other two receivers used in the model are simulated using the Floating Potential feature.

-Click the button below to access the documentation and MPH-file (accessible with a COMSOL Access account and valid software license) for the sonic well logging model:
+Click the button below to access the documentation and MPH-file for the sonic well logging model:

 - COMSOL Now